estere-sei/Circadian-proteomics-features/README.md

    * Other relevant input files (e.g. manually annotated lists of interesting proteins).
    * Output files (created by running the R notebooks in the specified order).

-For the kinase inference analysis the script was written in Python by Dr Tim Stevens.
+For the kinase inference analysis the script was written by Dr Tim Stevens.
 For further help email tjs23@cam.ac.uk

 ## VERSION INFORMATION